-During the school year, the district requires that student progress be reported a minimum of five times during a full academic year describing students' school progress.
+During the school year, the district requires that student progress be reported a minimum of five times during a full academic year, describing students' school progress.
 The reporting must include at least one formal summative written report at the end of the school year or semester.

-Secondary students' (grade 9 -12) formal report cards will be produced at the end of each semester in January and June.
-They receive letter grades and comments in their reports.
+Secondary students' (grade 9 -12) formal Learning Update will be produced at the end of each semester in January and June and also in the middle of each semester.

-Elementary and Middle School students have a 3-term system; therefore, these students receive official report cards in November, March and June.
+Elementary and Middle School students have a 3-term system; therefore, these students receive official report cards in November, March, and June.

-Students in Kindergarten to grade 8 receive comments but no letter grades.
+Students in Kindergarten to grade 9 receive comments but no letter grades.
 The comments inform the parents of their child's standing in relation to other children of the same age.
 In addition, instead of letter grades, a Proficiency Scale is used that uses language which will appear as "Emerging," "Developing," "Proficient," "Extending."
 This scale uses language that focuses on growth and measures a student's depth of understanding in their learning.

-There are Informal school reports that may include telephone calls, student-led conferences, parent-teacher conferences, journal use, e-mail, and Checkmyprogress.
-Checkmyprogress is an online marks program that is more widely used in secondary schools.
-The program allows access from any location with internet connection.
-Teachers, students and parents may access the marks that the teacher has entered at any time.
+There are Informal school reports that may include telephone calls, student-led conferences, parent-teacher conferences, journal use, and e-mail.

-Teachers are available to discuss student progress during the year and can be contacted by note, phone, or with the assistance of the IA to arrange an appointment.
+Teachers are available to discuss student progress during the year and can be contacted by note, phone, or with the assistance of the ISL to arrange an appointment.